4 Machine Learning applications, definition, and best real life examples

 Machine learning is a branch of artificial intelligence (AI) and computer science that focuses on using data and algorithms to mimic the way humans learn and gradually improve their accuracy.

-Machine learning algorithms are typically written using frameworks like Python, using platforms like TensorFlow and PyTorch to speed up solution development.
+Machine learning algorithms are written in the Python programming language and platform using TensorFlow and PyTorch for solution development.

 • Computational Finance (Credit Scoring, Algorithmic Trading)